 In body language, your true height is not the measurement from the floor to the top of the head.
 I always make my clients aware of their true height in space by asking them to rise up onto the ball of the feet (relevé) and reach up as high as possible towards the sky or the ceiling.

 Ditto with your true width: Spread the arms far out sideways to become aware of the full amount of space your body can occupy, then twist the torso round and round to feel all your personal space in 3D.

 A room full of furniture or a crammed aerobics class just doesn't give people the space the body needs to move through its full potential range of movement.
 Space comes first.

 The second tip is to be aware of what you look like.
 Step out of yourself and see yourself as others see you.
 To control your posture and performance, you need a full-length mirror in which you can see your whole body in profile and from all directions.
 This may be achieved by standing with your back towards a large mirror and using a small handheld mirror at an angle to find your profile and your back view.

 Alternatively, take video shots of yourself.
 These will often reveal unexpected surprises about your performance, which can always be improved.
 By observing yourself, you become your own teacher.

 3. Clothing and Shoe Ware

 The third tip may seem obvious.
 Wearing the latest tight-fitting elasticated fitness gear and most expensive trainers will not help you get fit.
-If you are working out at home, wear nothing, or your pajamas, shorts, or very loose leggings and a T-shirt.
+If you are at home, wear pyjamas, shorts, or very loose leggings and a T-shirt.
 Most importantly do not wear shoes.
 If you are working out at the gym, wear the most comfortable, simple attire and, if allowed, take your shoes off.